Updated on August 14, 2021

 Contrarily, as is the case most often, your customer simply wants to earn the promised incentive.

-For, when you offer a discount or a coupon, your customers and referrals are most likely to come back to you and shop.
+For, when you offer a discount or a coupon or a gift card, your customers and referrals are most likely to come back to you and shop.
 And oftentimes, it’s easy for your customers to think of someone rather quickly to refer.
 So grab the opportunity to bring in more sales.

 Now that you’ve understood how vital retail referral programs are for your business, let’s see how to build one.